 We cannot wait for those in power to change their ways – we have to act.

-And that is what we do as Poverty Fighters and Climate Activists.
+And that is what we do as Development Instructors and Climate Activists.
 All programmes contain a training period, a service period and final period with the headline “Bringing It to the Public”.

 The training period contains theoretical learning and practical learning.
 We believe we have to deepen our understanding of why things are as they are in order to act.
 This understanding comes from studying, researching, meeting people, investigating.
 And it comes through actions – at CICD, in the local community, in the UK and other places in Europe.
-We start to DO already in the training period.
+We start to Take Action already in the training period.

-The service period you spend as a volunteer at a development project in Africa or India, at a project working for sustainable development.
+The service period you spend as a volunteer in Africa or India, at a project working for sustainable development.
 We have chosen to work together with the NGO Humana People to People that runs hundreds of development projects in Africa, Asia and the Americas.
 Slowly but surely thousands of Development Instructors and Climate Activists have left their marks in countries devastated by poverty, preventable childhood deaths, AIDS and malaria, and the consequences of climate change.
-For the service period your team will organise in trios, so a small group of you will volunteer in the same place.
+For the project period your team will organise in trios, so you go in a small group together to volunteer in the same place.

 The last period – Bringing It to the Public - is the time to pass on what you have learned and done, so that many more people can learn from the good examples.
 This can take many forms – live presentations, articles for papers and web sites, tour of Europe.

 We said before that the challenges are daunting – but when we get together we realise that we CAN make a real change.
 It takes longer than we want, but it happens.